By Raffi Yousefian | Published 12/2/2020 03:04:52 PM | Updated 3/28/2022

 - Use a different accounting method on your tax returns vs. your financial statements.

 So how would doing either of these things help your business?
-Let’s review our definitions of cash-basis and accrual-basis accounting to understand how these accounting method manipulations might make sense for your organization.
+Let’s review our definitions of cash-basis and accrual-basis accounting to understand how these accounting methods might make sense for your organization.

 Differences Between Cash-basis vs. Accrual-basis Accounting